-Configuring routers is made easy by name and password-protected web interface.
-The interface provides detailed statistics about router activities, signal strength, system logs and more.
 The router supports both IPv4 and IPv6 protocols, the creation of secure VPN tunnels using technologies IPsec, OpenVPN and L2TP.
-The router also supports DHCP, NAT, NAT-T, DynDNS client, NTP, VRRP, control by SMS, backup of the primary connection, multiple WANs, RADIUS authentication on Ethernet, and many other functions.
+The router also supports DHCP, NAT, NATT, DynDNS client, NTP, VRRP, control by SMS, backup of the primary connection, multiple WANs, RADIUS authentication on Ethernet and many other functions.

 Additional diagnostic features designed to ensure continuous communication include automatic inspection of Mobile WAN connections, an automatic restart feature in case a connection is lost, and a hardware watchdog that monitors the status of the router.
-Using a startup script window, users can insert Linux scripts for various actions.
+Using a start up script window, users can insert Linux scripts for various actions.
 Users may insert multiple scripts, and the router can switch between configurations as needed.
 Examples would include using SMS or checking the status of the binary input.
-The routers can automatically update their configurations and firmware from a central server, allowing for mass reconfiguration of multiple routers simultaneously.
+The ICR-3800 routers can automatically update their configurations and firmware from a central server, allowing for mass reconfiguration of multiple routers simultaneously.

-1.5 WebAccess/DMP Configuration
+1.3 WebAccess/DMP Configuration